daem0nc0re/SharpWnfSuite/README.md

 This tool overwrite callback function pointer in `WNF_USER_SUBSCRIPTION` for a specific WNF State Name.
 The code injection technique does not work for all WNF State Name.
-For example, this technique is known to be available for `WNF_SHEL_APPLICATION_STARTED` used in `explorer.exe`.
+For example, this technique is known to be available for `WNF_SHEL_APPLICATION_STARTED` used by `explorer.exe` in Windows 10.
-To test this technique, execute this tool as following:
+To test this technique, execute this tool as follows:

 ```
 C:\dev>SharpWnfInject.exe -p 3928 -n WNF_SHEL_APPLICATION_STARTED -i payload.bin